-A comprehensive list of evening programs will be distributed to the Leaders/SPL's at Sunday evening Leaders Meeting.
-A list of events cannot be made available ahead of time as certain things may come up weekly that cause us to change the programs.
+A comprehensive list of evening programs will be distributed to the Leaders/SPL's at the Sunday evening Leaders Meeting.
+A list of events may not be available ahead of time as certain things may come up weekly that cause us to change the programs, but we will do our best.